etxsA/rasp-car/services/README.md

   - [**`📂 rasp_car_api/`**:](/services/rasp_car_api/)
       Contains a simple FastAPI implementation that acts as a bridge between a car and a database server.
 It provides various API endpoints to interact with car data.
   - [**`📂 rasp_car_app/`**:](/services/rasp_car_app/)
-      Typescript-based app which displays sensor readings in a visual way.
+      App built with Typescript and NEXT which displays sensor readings in a visual way.